CAEP Accountability Measures

 Source: NC DPI EPP Dashboard

 This section includes a summary of data collected through the North Carolina Educator Evaluation System (NCEES) for beginning teachers prepared by UNC Charlotte.
 The evaluation standards identify the knowledge, skills, and dispositions expected of teachers.
 School administrators rate the level at which teachers meet standards 1-5 as they move from ratings of “developing” to “distinguished.”
-Effective 2010–2011, at the end of their third year beginning teachers must be rated “proficient” on standards 1-5 on the most recent Teacher Summary Rating Form in order to be eligible for a Continuing Professional Educator License.
+Effective 2010–2011, at the end of their third year, beginning teachers must be rated “proficient” on standards 1-5 on the most recent Teacher Summary Rating Form to be eligible for a Continuing Professional Educator License.

 Source: NCDPI EPP Dashboard